 "I've been checking the news feed on the Internet... why?"

 "Then you'd know about the legal stuff going on with the PKers."

 Kazuto did know.
 In fact, it was a very messy situation, probably because it was so unprecedented.
 The Japanese courts had trouble deciding whether the PKers in the game were liable for murder.
-On one hand, killing someone in a game held no consequences, but SAO was far different from that kind of game.
+On one hand, killing someone in a game held no consequences, but SAO was no ordinary game.
 The conditions of death were known to every player, so no one could claim ignorance.
-On the other hand, no player in the game had any concrete proof that the death penalty was actually true, so at worst, players could only be charged for manslaughter.
+On the other hand, no one in the game had any concrete proof that the death penalty was actually true, so at worst, players could only be charged for manslaughter.
 To make matters even more complicated, since all the game data was deleted, there was no way of knowing who had been a killer and who had not been.
 In the end, the courts decided not to persecute anyone for in-game crimes.
-Still, to be on the safe side, every player had been interviewed extensively by the police and subsidised counselling sessions from the country's leading psychiatrists were offered to anyone who wanted it.
+Still, to be on the safe side, every player had been interviewed extensively by the police and subsidised counselling sessions from the country's leading psychiatrists were offered to anyone who wanted them.

 Kazuto understood that all too well.

 He wondered how Asuna was faring in that respect.
 "Do you really think you're a murderer, Asuna?" he wanted to ask, but that felt too pointed a question for him to bring up.
 So instead, he said, "You shouldn't worry about that kind of stuff."

 As soon as he sent that message, he felt it was rather insensitive of him, like he was telling her he didn't understand what she was going through.